xcfox/valibot-mikro/README.md

 #### Circular Reference
 TypeScript is generally able to derive types correctly for us, however, when it comes to circular references, TypeScript can't help.
-So when we encounter circular references, we need to give TypeScript a hand by telling it the correct type:
+It's time to give TypeScript a hand by telling it the correct type:

 ```TypeScript
 import { object, string, number } from "valibot"